ibiscyasser/Latex_Report_template_Yasser_BOUZID/README.md

 % Constact: yasseremp@gmail.com
 ====================================
  1- The files are a Latex template for Ph.D. reports and Masters reports.
  2- This code source is with an open license.
 It can be used, modified and redistributed.
-3- The user should keep the heading for any action related to this template.